 |Lent Bumps||May Bumps||How the Bumps Works||Watching the Bumps|

-Side-by-side racing is not possible over a long distance on the narrow and winding River Cam, so the bumps format was introduced in the early 19th century as an exciting alternative.
+Side-by-side racing is not possible over a long distance on the narrow and winding River Cam, so the bumping races were introduced in the early 19th century as an exciting alternative.

-At the start of the bumping races, crews line up along the river with one and a half boat lengths of clear water between them.
+At the start of the bumping races, crews line up, in their finishing order of the previous year, along the river with one and a half boat lengths of clear water between them.
 On the start signal (the firing of a cannon) they chase each other up the river.
-When a bump occurs (when one crew is hit by it's chasing crew), they pull over to allow the other crews to continue racing.
+When a bump occurs (when one crew is touched by its chasing crew), they pull over to allow the other crews to continue racing.
 The next day, all crews involved in a bump swap places and the race is run again.
-After the four days of racing, the aim of the top crews is to be at the "head of the river," i.e. they lead the first division.
+After the days of racing, the aim of the top crews is to be at the "head of the river," i.e. to lead the first division.
 Lower crews cannot expect to achieve this, but can win their "blades" by bumping up every day.

-Although the bumps are split into divisions of 17 boats (seven in Lents, ten in Mays), the top boat of each lower division (apart from the top division) races at the bottom of the next division and so a continuous chart can be drawn mapping the progress of all crews.
+Although the bumps are split into divisions of 17 boats (usually seven in Lents, ten in Mays), the top boat of each lower division (apart from the first division) races at the bottom of the next division (the "sandwich boat") and so a continuous chart can be drawn mapping the progress of all crews.

-Both the Lent and the May Bumps races are run this year over four days with all divisions racing each day.
-Bumps Programmes are a great way of finding out information about the bumps, and are available to purchase from King's and some other Porters' Lodges and (during bumps) the Control Desk at Peter's Posts.
-The programmes detail the course, race times, crew lists and start order.
+Both the Lent (late February) and the May (early June) Bumps races are run this year over five days but not all divisions race each day.
+Bumps Programmes are a great way of finding out about the bumps, and are available to purchase (£3.50) from King's and some other Porters' Lodges and (during bumps) from the Plough public house and restaurant at Fen Ditton, and from the Control Desk at Peter's Posts, the Chesterton racing marshalling area.
+The programmes describe the course, race times, crew lists and start order as at the beginning of the week.

 © 2001 - 2016 Cambridge University Combined Boat Clubs.
 All rights reserved.